How-To Guide #9 Opportunities for Renters

 3. Electrify Everything

-All Brookline residents – both renters and owners – can take actions in their homes to address the first three of these efforts.
+All Brookline residents – both renters and owners – can take actions in their homes to further these efforts.
 There are several ways to start your journey towards energy efficiency and emissions reductions on your own, and you may also be able to work with your landlord or property manager on pursuing larger improvements to the building.

 1. Reduce Energy Demand